When it's time to buy a house, price definitely matters.

 You'll learn all about the best and worst times to buy a well-priced home so you can get the best value for your housing budget.

-Spring Is the Worst Time to Buy a Home
+Spring Is the Worst Time to Get a Deal on a Home

-When supply is high but demand for housing is higher, prices are high
+Supply is high but demand for housing is higher, driving prices up

 If budget is your biggest concern when you're buying a house, you might want to avoid house hunting in the spring.